RarelyCharlie/rarelycharlie.github.io/_howto/dark.md

 ---
 *Dark* is a customizable theme modifer for 7 Cups that provides an inverted (white on black), high contrast or low contrast theme.

-At the present time, Dark is still being developed.
-It's possible that future versions might work better.

 ### Who can use Dark?
 You can probably use Dark if you use 7 Cups in a web browser on a computer.